argoproj-labs/argocd-image-updater/docs/install/reference.md

-# Running Argo CD Image Updater
+# Configuration and command line reference

 The `argocd-image-updater` provides some command line parameters to control the behaviour of its operations.
 The following is a list of available parameters